ghik/kubernetes-the-harder-way/docs/00_Introduction.md

 # Introduction

-This guide describes how to set up a production-like Kubernetes cluster on a laptop.
+This guide describes how to set up a production-like Kubernetes cluster on a local machine (optimized for macOS and Apple Silicon).

 The purpose is primarily educational: to understand better how Kubernetes works under the hood, what it is made of and how its components fit together.
 For this reason we'll be doing everything _from scratch_, and we'll avoid using any "convenience"